-Financial and Other Benefit Compart for the coming T Fraining Vacr Financial and Other Benefit Support for Upcoming Training Year Annual Stipend/Salary for Full-time Interns: \$38,000 Annual Stipend/Salary for Half-time Interns: Not Applica ble Program provides access to medical insurance for intern?
+Financial and Other Benefit Support for Upcoming Training Year Annual Stipend/Salary for Full-time Interns: \$38,000 Annual Stipend/Salary for Half-time Interns: Not Applicable Program provides access to medical insurance for intern?
 Yes If access to medical insurance is provided Yes Trainee contribution to cost required?
 Yes Coverage of family member(s) available?
 Yes Coverage of legally married partner available?
 Yes Coverage of domestic partner available?
-Yes, if partner is not offered health insurance through his/her employment Hours of Annual Paid Personal Time Off (Vacation): 13 days Hours of Annual Paid Sick Leave: 13 days In the event of medical conditions and/or family needs that Yes require extended leave, does the program allow reasonable unpaid leave to interns/interns in excess of personal time off and sick leave?
-Oil and sick leave?
+Yes, if partner is not offered health insurance through his/her employment Hours of Annual Paid Personal Time Off (Vacation): 13 days Hours of Annual Paid Sick Leave: 13 days In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable Yes unpaid leave to interns/interns in excess of personal time off and sick leave?
 Other Benefits (please describe): 6 Federal holidays; Release Time for Professional Development